pedromargolles/citrix_copy_clipboard_to_remote/README.md

 ## Instructions:
 - Copy some text (ex., https://loremipsum.io/generator/)
-- Run the script with: python copy.py in a local terminal
+- Run the script with: python copy.py in a local terminal.
 - You have 5 seconds (this time can be modified) to activate a remote Citrix window and place cursor where you want your local clipboard text is copied (ex., remote notepad).
 - Script will loop through your clipboard text letters and characters simulating their respective key presses.
-- Text will be copied in remote session active window as if you have written it manually **[Warning: Do not change neither active window nor cursor position while text is being copied].**
+- Text will be copied in the remote session active window as if you have written it manually **[Warning: Do not change neither active window nor cursor position while text is being copied].**

 ## Optional
-Bind script execution with a custom local Keyboard shorcut.
+Bind script execution with a custom local keyboard shorcut.
 Then, your clipboard text will be copied automatically to remote session after 5 seconds.